jsBlackBelt/TieRoller/README.md

 ## Getting Started

-To get you started you can simply clone the **TieRoller** repository and install the dependencies:
+To get you started you can simply fork and clone the **TieRoller** repository and install the dependencies:

 ### Prerequisites